bchurchill/gpt-translation-tools/README.md

 #### Available Variables for Templating

+Enclose any of the following in braces `{}` in the prompt to substitute the value:

-**LEN**: Represents the word count of the input text.
+ - **LEN**: Represents the word count of the input text.
-**NEAREST_EXAMPLE_IN**: Holds the input of the nearest example based on GPT embeddings.
+ - **NEAREST_EXAMPLE_IN**: Holds the input of the nearest example based on GPT embeddings.
 The Euclidean distance between the embeddings of the input text and the predefined example inputs determines the nearest example input.
-**NEAREST_EXAMPLE_OUT**: Contains the output corresponding to the nearest example input.
+ - **NEAREST_EXAMPLE_OUT**: Contains the output corresponding to the nearest example input.
-**WORDLIST**: If the `--wordlist` parameter is supplied, this variable contains a list of preferred translations of words that appear in the input.
+ - **WORDLIST**: If the `--wordlist` parameter is supplied, this variable contains a list of preferred translations of words that appear in the input.
-**AUTHOR**: Extracts the author from the file name.
+ - **AUTHOR**: Extracts the author from the file name.
 If the file ID starts with "BH", it represents Baha'u'llah.
 If it starts with "AB", it represents Abdu'l-Baha.

+#### Expressions
+Additionally, you can use expressions within the curly braces.
+This is useful for performing operations like calculating the length of text or conditionally displaying content.

+For security, only a limited set of expressions are allowed.
+Specifically, you can use `min` and `max` functions, the variables provided, and standard arithmetic operators.

 #### Use Cases